We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Best baby shoes for wide feet

-These shoes are great for walkers as they offer a great amount of protection and padding.
+These shoes work well for walkers as they offer a great amount of protection and padding.
 Plus, like Stride Rite’s shoes, you can feel confident that these have a seal of acceptance from the APMA.

 See Kai Run Stevie sneakers stand out from the pack for babies with wide feet because of their roomy toe box.
 They also offer the ability to remove and add inserts, which can make a big difference for comfortably fitting a wider foot inside a shoe.